 I am a historian of 19th and 20th century China, with a particular interest in the development of the modern Chinese economy, the history of finance and electricity in China, and modern China’s connections to the world.
 My research spans economic and business history, the history of technology and the global history of capitalism.

 My current research project deals with the rise of international banking and finance in modern China, China’s financial internationalisation, and its financial integration into the first global economy during the 19th and 20th centuries.
-My first monograph, tentatively titled Banking on the Chinese Frontier: Foreign Banks and Global Finance in Modern China, 1870–1919, is under contract with Cambridge University Press.
+My first book, Foreign Banks and Global Finance in Modern China: Banking on the Chinese Frontier, 1870–1919, is forthcoming with Cambridge University Press.

 I was trained at the Faculty of Asian and Middle Eastern Studies, University of Cambridge, where I received a BA in Chinese Studies in 2012 and a PhD in Modern Chinese History in 2017 under the supervision of Prof. Hans van de Ven.
 During my graduate studies, I was a visiting scholar at the Department of History, East China Normal University, Shanghai and at the Institute of Modern History, Academia Sinica, Taipei.